namalk/podman-learn/README.md

 ### Create a base image with Buildah

-This is the best method I think in a condition if you are starting with a project to run on containers in a ristricted environment where you cant pull images from a public container registry. [**Ref:
+This is the best method I think in a condition if you are starting with a project to run on containers in a ristricted environment where you cant pull images from a public container registry.

 ```
-# newcontainer=$(buildah from scratch)
+# container=$(buildah from scratch)
 # buildah containers
+# echo $container
-# scratchmnt=$(buildah mount $newcontainer)
+# mnt=$(buildah mount $container)
-# echo $scratchmnt
+# echo $mnt
-# dnf -y group install "Minimal Install" --releasever=8 --installroot=$scratchmnt
+# dnf install --releasever=8 --installroot $mnt bash coreutils -y
-# buildah umount $newcontainer
-# buildah run $newcontainer bash
+# buildah run $container bash
+# buildah umount $container
-# buildah commit $newcontainer centos-minimum:latest
+# buildah commit $container centos-minimum:latest
 # buildah images
 ```
+If not, and you got the luxury of direct internet access to pull the image, [Redhat Universal Base Image](https://developers.redhat.com/products/rhel/ubi) is a good stating point with **no ristrictions**.

 ### Ref List: